 1. Determine how much direct sunlight your succulent should receive each day.
 Consider whether it requires only 4 hours of direct sunlight a day, which is the case with most succulents—plan to provide succulents with afternoon shade in areas scorched by the hot summer sun.

-2. Plant your succulent on the east side of a building, tree or another structure that is exposed to morning sun if your plant should be protected from the afternoon sun.
+2. Plant your succulent on the east side of a building, tree, or another structure that is exposed to the morning sun if your plant should be protected from the afternoon sun.
 Plant it under a tree, if desired, that receives filtered sunlight throughout the day during the summer, which also protects it from the afternoon sun.
 Alternatively, plant your succulent in a sunnier location, such as on the west or south side of your home, if your climate is mild during the summer and is not afflicted with hot, scorching summer days.